ChristianQueinnec/CodeGradXlib/README.md

 Authentication returns a User object.

 The User object lists the Campaigns the User may access.
 A Campaign is a Javascript object offering a set of Exercises (an ExercisesSet), to a group of students during a certain period of time.
+You may then choose one campaign among the available campaigns.
+Once a campaign is choosen, the tree of associated exercises can be obtained from that campaign and from that tree, one may choose a particular exercise.

 To an Exercise is associated a stem (an XML document ruled by a [RelaxNG grammar](http://paracamplus.com/CodeGradX/Resources/fw4exRngDoc.pdf))